cwi-dis/iotsa/readme.md

 ### iotsaFilesBackup.h

 Creates a backup of the complete SPIFFS filesystem (including `/data` and `/config`) as a tarfile when you access URL `/backup.tar`.
 Can be used to clone iotsa devices.
 Requires _IOTSA\_WITH\_WEB_.

+### iotsaInput.h

+Handles buttons, rotary encoders and (on ESP32) capacitive touchpads for input.
+Allows for callbacks to be made on changes, and (on ESP32) wakeup from sleep.
+Will be integrated with _iotsaButton.h_ at some point in the future.

 ### iotsaLed.h